ohpyupi/study.security-plus/impl-security-systems.md

 ### VDE (Virtual Desktop Environment)
 * Ensures all workstations have a common configuration, do not contain a rogue software installation, and all patches are ketp up do date

+### Immutable Server
+* A server that has a configuration for applications and the OS that cannot be changed

 ### Terminologies
 * Sideloading
   * Allows to install an application without using an official app store